Manukineko/Cupidon-docs/docs/Beta-1/API.md

 ### `.motion_Resume()` → {rv}
-Resume the tracking point (from the pause state).
+Resume the Anchor motion (from the pause state).

 ---